tapdata/tapdata-docs/docs/prerequisites/mongodb-below34.md

 <Content />

 [MongoDB](https://www.mongodb.com/) is a popular open-source NoSQL database that stores and retrieves data in a flexible and scalable manner.
-Atlas-View supports the integration of MongoDB as both the **source** and **target** database for building data pipelines.
-This article provides a comprehensive guide on how to add MongoDB (**3.4 and earlier**) to Atlas-View, enabling you to leverage its scalability, flexibility, querying, and indexing capabilities for your data processing needs.
+TapView supports the integration of MongoDB as both the **source** and **target** database for building data pipelines.
+This article provides a comprehensive guide on how to add MongoDB (**3.4 and earlier**) to TapView, enabling you to leverage its scalability, flexibility, querying, and indexing capabilities for your data processing needs.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';